 ABC is called the section and def the item.
 NOTE: all are case sensitive.

 The functions available are:

-- GetFileTime With this function you can check the time of the file so you only read the variables in case of changes. - GetIniFileInt Read an Integer value from a section and item.
+• GetFileTime - With this function you can check the time of the file so you only read the variables in case of changes.